mattv8/obs-wired-tally/README.md

 ----------------------------
 If you want to contribute to the software side:
 1. Microsoft Visual Studio 2019
-	a.
-This project utilizes the [Costura.Fody](https://www.nuget.org/packages/Costura.Fody/) packager, which can be installed with NuGet.
+	- This project utilizes the [Costura.Fody](https://www.nuget.org/packages/Costura.Fody/) packager, which can be installed with NuGet.
 2. Arduino IDE

 If you want to contribute to the hardware side: